-Effective Questioning Feedback
+Questioning

-Figure 7 - The three main characteristics of a professional learning conversation.
+Figure 4 - The three main characteristics of a professional learning conversation.

-This is the reason why communication and interpersonal skills, underpinned by these three characteristics too, are identified as one of the most relevant skills a experienced teacher should have and strengthen to ensure a successful and effective mentoring relationship with beginning teachers.
-Furthermore, by knowing and understanding the value of these skills, experienced teachers will be more able of endowing beginning teachers with these skills as well, allowing them to:
+This is the reason why communication and interpersonal skills, underpinned by these three characteristics too, are identified as one of the most relevant skills a teacher mentor should have and strengthen to ensure a successful and effective mentoring relationship with teachers mentees.
+Furthermore, by knowing and understanding the value of these skills, teacher mentor will be more able of endowing teachers mentees with these skills as well, allowing them to: